 In addition to the default automatic escaping and|safeFilter, AnQiCMS also provides more refined tools to help you enhance the security of content output in different scenarios:

-- Trust by default, caution for exemptions:Always assume that all user input may contain malicious code.AnQiCMS templates automatically escape by default, which is the most solid foundation you have.
+- Trust default, exercise caution for exemptions:Always assume that all user input may contain malicious code.AnQiCMS's template defaults to automatically escaping, which is your strongest foundation.Only use when absolutely necessary and fully aware of the risks

 - Context determines the escaping method: